jtoews32/scheduler/README.md

 ```
 # If something goes wrong.
 System requirements #
 ```
-System must have internet access so webpage can use Java libs.
+Have internet access.
+Webpage can use Javascript libraries like Axios for example that are hosted.
 Java, and Gradle must be installed.
 For H2 database persistence between restarts "~/" must be writable so ~/demo can be written.
 See configuration below for in memory option.